dart-archive/www.dartlang.org/src/site/articles/mixins/index.markdown

 What is the type of a mixin application instance?
-In general, it is a subtype of its superclass, and also a subtype of the type denoted by the mixin name itself, i.e., the type of the original class.
+In general, it is a subtype of its superclass, and also a subtype of the type denoted by the mixin name itself, that is, the type of the original class.

 The original class has its own superclass.
 To ensure that a particular mixin application is compatible with the original class being mixed in,